akka/akka/akka-docs/rst/scala/distributed-pub-sub.rst

 ----

-This is a point-to-point mode where each message is delivered to one destination, but you still does not have to know where the destination is located.
+This is a point-to-point mode where each message is delivered to one destination, but you still do not have to know where the destination is located.
 A typical usage of this mode is private chat to one other user in an instant messaging application.
 It can also be used for distributing tasks to registered workers, like a cluster aware router where the routees dynamically can register themselves.